hxpe-dev/kofee/README.md

 ---

 **Kofee** is an open source snippet manager built for developers who care about their tools.
 Save, tag, search, and publish your code snippets with GitHub Gist integration baked in.
-Warm aesthetic, keyboard-first, and fast.
+Warm aesthetic and fast.

 ---